-Developing the entity's capacity

-- Reviewing operations, performance and use of assets on a regular basis to ensure their continuing effectiveness - Improving resource use through appropriate application of techniques such as benchmarking and other options in order to determine how resources are allocated so that defined outcomes are achieved effectively and efficiently - Recognising the benefits of partnerships and collaborative working where added value can be achieved - Developing and maintaining an effective workforce plan to enhance the strategic allocation of resources

-Developing the capability of the entity's leadership and other individuals

-- Developing protocols to ensure that elected and appointed leaders negotiate with each other regarding their respective roles early on in the relationship and that a shared understanding of roles and objectives is maintained - Publishing a statement that specifies the types of decisions that are delegated and those reserved for the collective decision making of the governing body - Ensuring the leader and the chief executive have clearly defined and distinctive leadership roles within a structure whereby the chief executive leads in implementing strategy and managing the delivery of services and other outputs set by members and each provides a check and a balance for each other's authority - Developing the capabilities of members and senior management to achieve effective leadership and to enable the organisation to respond successfully to changing legal and policy demands as well as economic, political and environmental changes and risks by: - ensuring members and staff have access to appropriate induction tailored to their role and that ongoing training and development matching individual and organisational requirements is available and encouraged - ensuring members and officers have the appropriate skills, knowledge, resources and support to fulfil their roles and responsibilities and ensuring that they are able to update their knowledge on a continuing basis
+Core Principle Sub Principles E. Developing the entity's capacity, including the Developing the entity's capacity capability of its leadership and the individuals within it Reviewing operations, performance and use of assets on a regular basis to ensure their continuing effectiveness Local government needs appropriate structures and leadership, as well as people with the right skills, appropriate qualifications and mind-set, to operate efficiently and effectively and achieve intended outcomes within the specified periods.
+A local government organisation must ensure that it has both the capacity to fulfil its own mandate and to make certain that there are policies in place to guarantee that its Improving resource use through appropriate application of techniques such as benchmarking and other options in order to determine how resources are allocated so that defined outcomes are achieved effectively and efficiently Recognising the benefits of partnerships and collaborative working where added value can be achieved Developing and maintaining an effective workforce plan to enhance the strategic allocation of resources management has the operational and other individuals capacity for the organisation as a whole.
+Because both individuals and the environment in which an organisation operates will change over time, there will be a continuous need to develop its capacity as well as the skills and experience of individual staff members.
+Leadership in local government is strengthened by the participation of people with many different types of backgrounds, reflecting the structure and diversity of communities.
+Developing protocols to ensure that elected and appointed leaders negotiate with each other regarding their respective roles early on in the relationship and that a shared understanding of roles and objectives is maintained Publishing a statement that specifies the types of decisions that are delegated and those reserved for the collective decision making of the governing body Ensuring the leader and the chief executive have clearly defined and distinctive leadership roles within a structure whereby the chief executive leads in implementing strategy and managing the delivery of services and other outputs set by members and each provides a check and a balance for each other's authority Developing the capabilities of members and senior management to achieve effective leadership and to enable the organisation to respond successfully to changing legal and policy demands as well as economic, political and environmental changes and risks by: ensuring members and staff have access to appropriate induction tailored to their role and that ongoing training and development matching individual and organisational requirements is available and encouraged ensuring members and officers have the appropriate skills, knowledge, resources and support to fulfil their roles and responsibilities and ensuring that they are able to update their knowledge on a continuing basis

-Core Principle Sub Principles ensuring personal, organisational and system-wide development through shared learning, including lessons learnt from governance weaknesses both internal and external Ensuring that there are structures in place to encourage public participation Taking steps to consider the leadership's own effectiveness and ensuring leaders are open to constructive feedback from peer review and inspections Holding staff to account through regular performance reviews which take account of training or development needs Ensuring arrangements are in place to maintain the health and wellbeing of the workforce and support individuals in maintaining their own physical and mental wellbeing
+Core Principle Sub Principles ensuring personal, organisational and system- wide development through shared learning, including lessons learnt from governance weaknesses both internal and external Ensuring that there are structures in place to encourage public participation Taking steps to consider the leadership's own effectiveness and ensuring leaders are open to constructive feedback from peer review and inspections Holding staff to account through regular performance reviews which take account of training or development needs Ensuring arrangements are in place to maintain the health and wellbeing of the workforce and support individuals in maintaining their own physical and mental wellbeing